Table of Contains

 5.1 Documents Required to be Preserved by Law

-Document information that is required to be preserved has varying designated preservation periods.
+Document that is required to be preserved has varying designated preservation periods.

 As shown in Table 5-1, there is a wide range of documents that are required to be preserved by law, in addition to documents pertaining to each organization that must be preserved due to the different laws that regulate document management in each industrial sector.